Skip to Content

 cape ivy in a white pot

-German Ivy is extremely easy to propagate.
-Simple take a snip from a healthy plant, making sure to include a few leaves.
-You can then root the plant in water, which is my favorite way to root plants, or root it in soil.
+German ivy is extremely easy to propagate.
+(This is also probably why it’s so invasive…it roots so easily!)
+Simple take a cutting from a healthy plant, making sure to include a few leaves.
+You can then root the plant in water, which is my favorite way to root easy plants like these.

-Rooting in water is great because you can monitor root development.
-When the plant has a sufficiently developed root system, you can then transplant it into soil without much of a shock.
+When the plant has grown some new roots, you can then transplant it into soil without much of a shock.
 Planting a cutting directly in soil works, too—just have some patience and make sure to keep it moist.

 Propagating Cape or German Ivy